raganwald/raganwald.github.com/_posts/2019-02-14-i-love-programming-and-programmers.md

 We call these strings "nested parentheses," and it is related to balanced parentheses: _All nested parentheses strings are also balanced parentheses strings._ Our approach to determining whether balanced parentheses is a regular language will use nested parentheses.

-First, we will assume that there exists a finite state machine that can recognized balanced parentheses.
+First, we will assume that there exists a deterministic finite automaton that can recognized balanced parentheses.
 Let's call this machine `B`.
 Since nested parentheses are also balanced parentheses, `B` must recognize nested parentheses.
 Next, we will use nested parentheses strings to show that by presuming that `B` has a finite number of states, we create a logical contradiction.

-This will establish that our assumption that there is a finite state machine—'B'—that recognizes balanced parentheses is faulty, which in turn establishes that balanced parentheses is not a regular language.[^reductio]
+This will establish that our assumption that there is a deterministic finite automaton—'B'—that recognizes balanced parentheses is faulty, which in turn establishes that balanced parentheses is not a regular language.[^reductio]

 [^reductio]: This type of proof is known as "Reductio Ad Absurdum," and it is a favourite of logicians, because _quidquid Latine dictum sit altum videtur_.

-Okay, we are ready to prove that a finite state machine cannot recognize nested parentheses, which in turn establishes that a finite state machine cannot recognize balanced parentheses.
+Okay, we are ready to prove that a deterministic finite automaton cannot recognize nested parentheses, which in turn establishes that a deterministic finite automaton cannot recognize balanced parentheses.

 ---